Eight weeks of dance, learning, creating and playing!

 - What if you need to switch weeks or cancel?

 Switching reserved weeks depends on availability.
-If you decide to cancel enrollment, only 70% of your first week/session payment will be refunded.
-Your $50 per any additional week reserved is non-refundable.
+If you decide to cancel enrollment, only 50% of your first week/session payment will be refunded ONLY with at least 2 weeks notice.
+Your $50 per any additional weeks reserved is non-refundable.

 WHAT TO BRING TO CAMP: